-The hike can be extended by walking to Zinal on the Haut Tour de Lac 2500m, which climbs to the Col de Sorebois and then descending to the cable car station at Sorebois, or walking to the foot of the Lac de Moiry along the west side of the lake.
-See the Sorebois to Moiry hike for information on the first option.
+The hike can be extended by walking to Zinal on the Haut Tour de Lac 2500m, which climbs to the Col de Sorebois and then descends to the cable car station at Sorebois, or walking to the foot of the Lac de Moiry along the west side of the lake.
+See the Moiry to Sorebois hike for information on the first option.

-To return to the Moriy Barrage from the Moriy Glacier bus stop, walk north/northwest toward the Lac de Moiry along the road for 0.2 miles and take the trail branching to the left (north/northwest).
-The path drops steeply through meadows and then travels on easy grades along the right (east) side of the outlet stream carrying meltwater from the glacier, passing a trail branching right and climbing up to the road.
+To return to the Moiry Barrage from the Moiry Glacier bus stop, walk north/northwest toward the Lac de Moiry for 0.2 miles to a trail junction on the west side of the road.
+Take the trail branching left (northwest) that drops steeply through meadows and then travels on easy grades along the right (east) side of the outlet stream for Lac de Chateaupre.
+Along the way pass a trail branching right and climbing to the road.

 Rock hop across the stream at 4.4 miles and then follow the trail as it cuts across meadows to the southwest end of the Lac de Moiry at 4.6 miles.
 Nice views extend north across the aquamarine lake to Sasseneire rising to the west above the dam.
 Turn around for fine views of the Moiry Glacier.
 The tip of the Grand Cornier peeks above the ice sheet.

-A rocky outcropping at the foot of the lake forces the trail to climb to meet a road near the foot of the lake at 6.2 miles.
-After walking a short distance along the road the trail drops down to the west end of the Barrage de Moiry (7,381-ft/2,250-meters) at 6.3 miles.
-Here signs point north to a trail dropping steeply down to Grimentz (1h 40min), losing over 2,250-ft. in 3.8 miles.
+A rocky outcropping at the foot of the lake forces the trail to climb to meet a road at 6.2 miles.
+After walking a short distance along the road the trail drops down to the west end of the Barrage de Moiry (7,380-ft.) at 6.3 miles.
+Here signs point north to a trail dropping steeply down to Grimentz (1-hr 40-min), losing over 2,250-ft. in 3.8 miles.

 We turn right (east) and cross the top of the dam on a wide paved road.
-Reach the café and bus stop at the eastern end of the barrage at 6.7 miles.
-During the summer regularly scheduled buses depart for Grimentz/Zinal and also travel to the head of Moiry Glacier at the head of the Lac Moiry
+Reach the cafe and bus stop at the eastern end of the barrage at 6.7 miles.
+During the summer regularly scheduled buses depart for Grimentz and Zinal.
+Buses also travel south Moiry Glacier parking area.

-Note: You can start this hike either from the foot of the Moiry Barrage (Dam) or at the Moiry Glacier.
-I prefer to start the hike at the Moiry Glacier so that I get to the hut in the morning when skies are typically clear.
-Clouds obscuring views of the glacier and surrounding peaks are more likely in the afternoon.
+Note: This hike can be done in either direction.
+I prefer to hike to the Cabane de Moiry in the morning when skies are typically clear.
+Clouds are more likely to obscure views of the glacier and surrounding peaks in the afternoon.

-From Zinal to Moiry Glacier: From the post office in Zinal, board bus #455 bound for Moiry Glacier.
+From Zinal to the Moiry Glacier: From the post office in Zinal, board bus #455 bound for the Moiry Glacier.
 The bus ride takes 42 minutes.
-Note: The bus will stop at Moriy Barrage at the foot of the dam.
-Stay on the bus and get off at the last stop at Moriy Glacier.
+Note: The bus will stop at Moiry Barrage at the foot of the dam.
+Stay on the bus and get off at the last stop at Moiry Glacier.

-From Grimentz to Moiry Glacier: From the post office in Grimentz, board bus #455 bound for the Moiry Glacier.
+From Grimentz to the Moiry Glacier: From the post office in Grimentz, board bus #455 bound for the Moiry Glacier.
 The bus ride takes 29 minutes.
-Note: The bus will stop at Moriy Barrage at the foot of the dam.
-Stay on the bus and get off at the last stop at Moriy Glacier.
+Note: The bus will stop at Moiry Barrage at the foot of the dam.
+Stay on the bus and get off at the last stop at Moiry Glacier.